MastewalD/student_register/README.md

 - 🖥️ **Node.js**: Version 14 or higher.
 - 🗄️ **MongoDB**: Local installation or a MongoDB Atlas account.

-## Contribution

-🤝 Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

 ## License

 📄 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-🙏 Thank you to all the contributors and libraries that made this project possible.